NoemPHP/container/docs/README.md

 > Example: `#[WithAttr( MyCustomAttr::class )]`

 Resolves to all services that have been annotated with the specified Attribute.
-You can optionally pass a map of key|value pairs that will be used for filtering results.
+You can optionally pass a map of key/value pairs that will be used for filtering results.

 > Example: `#[WithAttr( MyCustomAttr::class, [ 'name' => 'foo' ] )]`